PyRepair/maniple/training-data/summarize-experiment/matplotlib/3/prompt_response_response_7.md

-The error in the `test_marker_fillstyle` function arises from the fact that the marker is not being filled as expected when the `fillstyle` parameter is set to "none".

-Upon analyzing the `MarkerStyle` class and the buggy function, it can be inferred that the issue lies in the `_recache` method of the `MarkerStyle` class.
-When the `fillstyle` attribute is set to 'none', the `_filled` attribute is expected to be set to `False` to render the marker as hollow.
-However, the `_filled` attribute is consistently set to `True` in the `_recache` method, which contradicts the expected behavior.
+The issue is likely occurring because the `MarkerStyle` class is not properly updating the `_filled` attribute when the `fillstyle` is set to 'none'.
+This causes the `is_filled()` method to return `True` when it should return `False`, leading to the assertion error in the test case.

-To fix this bug, the `_recache` method should be revised to appropriately set the `_filled` attribute based on the value of the `fillstyle` parameter.
+To fix the bug, the `_recache` function needs to be modified to properly update the `_filled` attribute in accordance with the `fillstyle` attribute of the `MarkerStyle` class.

-Here's the corrected version of the `_recache` method:
+Here's the corrected code for the `_recache` function:

 ```python
 def _recache(self):
     if self._marker_function is None: